vuejsdevelopers/vuejs-cinema/README.md

     ```

 5. Your site will be available at *localhost:[PORT]* where `PORT` is whatever value is set in your `.env` file.

+#### Udemy lecture branches

+Note that branches in the repo named `lecture/xxx` correspond to course lectures.